Table (parliamentary procedure): Robert's Rules of Order Newly Revised (RONR)

-Under Robert's Rules of Order Newly Revised (the book used by most organizations), the subsidiary motion to lay on the table is properly used only when it is necessary to suspend consideration of a main motion in order to deal with another matter that has come up unexpectedly and which must be dealt with before the pending motion can be properly addressed.
+Under Robert's Rules of Order Newly Revised, the subsidiary motion to lay on the table is properly used only when it is necessary to suspend consideration of a main motion in order to deal with another matter that has come up unexpectedly and which must be dealt with before the pending motion can be properly addressed.
 It has, however, become common to misuse this motion to end consideration of the pending main motion without debate, or to mistakenly assume that its adoption prevents further consideration of the main motion at all, or until a specified time.
 Using "table" as a verb usually indicates misuse of this motion.
 The book states, "It is preferable to avoid moving 'to table' a motion, or 'that the motion be tabled.'"A main motion that has been laid on the table may be taken up again by adoption of a motion to take from the table.
 A motion can be taken from the table at the same session (or meeting) or at the next session (or meeting) if that session occurs within a quarterly time interval.
 Otherwise, the motion dies.

 The use of the motion to lay on the table to kill a motion is improper; instead, a motion to postpone indefinitely should be used.
 Similarly, it is improper to use the motion to lay on the table to postpone something; a motion to postpone to a certain time should be used in this case.
 If debate is not desired, a motion to close debate (the previous question) should be used.
 One of the disadvantages of trying to kill a measure by laying it on the table is that, if some opponents of the measure subsequently leave the meeting, a temporary majority favoring the measure can then take it from the table and act on it; or they may do so at the next session if held within a quarterly time interval.

 Although the motion to lay on the table is not debatable, the chair can ask the maker of the motion to state his reason in order to establish the urgency and legitimate intent of the motion or the maker can state it on his own initiative.